 1. Choosing the Wrong Business Structure

-There are a number of corporate structures available to you, but the most common are the corporation and the limited liability company (LLC).
+There are several business structures available to you, but the most common are the corporation and the limited liability company (LLC).
 Each of these has advantages and drawbacks.
 The entity that makes the most sense for your business will depend on the ownership structure, potential tax implications, and how you want to grow the business.

 Choosing the wrong structure is usually fixable, although you could lose money in taxes or other fees before you’re able to make it right.
 And there are certain issues that are harder to untangle.
 For example, there are certain residency requirements for shareholders of an “S corporation.”